BECOME YOUR BEST SELF

 Our Wellness Department is located on the 2nd floor of our facility and offers state of the art, updated cardio & strength equipment, a walking track, group exercise classes, free weights and fosters an atmosphere that helps you feel comfortable.
 This department includes the following programs/services:

 As a New Y Member, we would like the opportunity to connect with you and help you meet your personal, health & wellness needs/goals.
 Your coach will get you started and give you the tools to keep going.
 We will help you identify and overcome your exercise challenges.

 Personal Training offers you a one-on-one experience to become your best self.
 Our trainers will give you that individual attention you need, a personalized program tailored to individual goals and structured, safe and effective workouts.
 All trainers are certified by nationally accredited fitness associations.
 They have experience working with a wide range of clients.
-Some are specially qualified to address specific health issues such as Type 11 diabetes, Hypertension, Osteoporosis, Arthritis, etc.

 - Single Session: $40/hr

 - Ten Sessions: $300